 Finally, if you find that doing one of these things to boost your mood still doesn’t do the trick, there is a very simple solution: Think happy thoughts.

-So if you’re not getting a quick fix from any of the techniques to change your mood, keep in mind that over time as you continue to implement them, you are strengthening that happiness muscle and promoting more positivity in your life!
+So if you’re not getting a quick fix from any of the techniques to change your mood, keep in mind that even if you don't feel better immediately, you are strengthening your happiness muscles and promoting more positivity in your life.
+That warrants celebration!